Erin Barbee, Co-Chair

 A native Charlottean, Erin Barbee is an executive operations professional with over 13 years of experience in the management of varying levels of senior housing.
 Throughout her career, Erin excelled in revenue growth and management, talent recruitment and retention and the creation of operational efficiencies.
-Recently, Erin joined the Charlotte Mecklenburg Housing Partnership as their Senior Vice President of Programs and Services for the Charlotte-Mecklenburg Housing Project.
-She is responsible for overseeing the programs that impact economic mobility for the clients served.
+Erin joined the Charlotte Mecklenburg Housing Partnership as their Senior Vice President of Programs and Services for the Charlotte-Mecklenburg Housing Project.
+In that role she was responsible for overseeing the programs that impact economic mobility for the clients served.
 This includes the financial literacy program, digital literacy program, home buyer education and management of the House Charlotte program for the City of Charlotte.
+Erin was recently promoted to Chief Strategy Officer.
 Deeply embedded in the community, Erin has been challenged with making large community concerns tangible and easily understood to the everyday community member.
 These community concerns include but, are not limited to affordable housing, food insecurity, lack of upward mobility and building trust across lines of difference.
 Through the creation of innovative programs and partnerships, Erin most notably lead in the efforts to create the Urban Farm at Aldersgate, Camino Community Center site 2 and the Eastside Rising organization.
 Outside of work, Erin has been a dedicated community member that focuses on building equity in the City of Charlotte through her volunteer services on various boards and commissions.
 Erin believes that every person should have access to opportunities and programs that lead to economic mobility, a voice at the table and enjoy a fulfilled life in the place they reside.
 In her free time Erin enjoys traveling with her wife, deep sea fishing and DIY projects.
 Erin Barbee, a native of Charlotte, received her degree in Sociology and Gerontology from UNC Charlotte in 2006.
 For eleven years, she served as Executive Director of several different entities within the senior living field that ranged from free standing memory care communities to independent living facilities.
 In September 2017, she returned to Charlotte after living in Atlanta for five years, to serve as the Director of Mission Advancement with Aldersgate Retirement Community, her most rewarding position yet.
 In this capacity, she works with community partners to bring programs to the Aldersgate campus and the city tackling community issues through the lens of aging including transportation, education, economic mobility, food deserts, political connectivity, social justice, diversity, inclusion and equity.
 Outside of work, She is extremely involved in the community, serving on various board and leadership roles including the Charlotte LGBT Chamber of Commerce Board; Charlotte East Board; Eastside Rising Council Community Liaison; Simmons YMCA Board Member; Co-Chair of Charlotte LGBT Elders Group; Charlotte Mecklenburg Age Friendly Cities Steering Committee; Habitat for Humanity Neighborhood Revitalization Committee; NC Human Rights Campaign Steering Committee and the Charlotte Mecklenburg Aging Coalition Leadership Team Member.
 As a woman of color, her perspective as a Charlottean who advocates for the elderly, East Charlotte and the LGBTQ community, along with her desire to help build intergenerational community bridges, brings an important community perspective to the work of Leading on Opportunity.
 In her spare time, she enjoys being an amateur food photographer, kayaking and spending time with her family and friends.

 President & CEO - United Way of Central Carolinas

-Charlotte native, Laura Clark, serves as United Way of Central Carolina’s President and Chief Executive Officer.
+Charlotte native, Laura Yates Clark, serves as United Way of Central Carolina’s President and Chief Executive Officer.
 She joined the United Way team in 2016 as Executive Vice President and Chief Impact Officer and led the transformation of the organization’s community impact strategy to more directly address the economic mobility challenges across the Charlotte region, including the recently announced the investment of $24.5 million into the community, with $16.3 million going toward the organization’s community impact strategy and $8.2 million in donor directed funding.
 United Way has launched two major community initiatives under her leadership – United Neighborhoods to drive neighborhood transformation and revitalization and Unite Charlotte to improve racial equity and increase social capital.
 She also led the development of a new grants funding process that supports more than 110 local nonprofit partners and programs.
 A proven leader and longtime advocate for children and families, Laura previously served as CEO of the Renaissance West Community Initiative and was formerly Director of The Larry King Center at Charlotte’s Council for Children’s Rights.
 Prior to that, she was United Way’s director of evaluation and community impact from 2004-2008.
 She currently serves as Chair of the Charlotte Branch of the Richmond Federal Reserve and is a member of the UNC Charlotte Cato College of Education Advisory Board.
 Laura has been engaged with a variety of other civic committees and nonprofit boards, including the Charlotte-Mecklenburg Housing Advisory Board.
 She earned a bachelor’s degree in psychology from Appalachian State University and a master’s degree in clinical/community psychology from UNC Charlotte.

 Executive Vice President & Chief Consumer Officer - Novant Health